Mar 16 2009

 - Where is the nest at Pitt?
 Where should I look to see the peregrines at Pitt?

-- Where is the nest Downtown?
-In February 2014 the downtown peregrines returned to the Gulf Tower after nesting at a building on Fourth Avenue in 2012 and 2013.
+- Where is the nest at the Gulf Tower downtown?
+The Downtown Pittsburgh peregrines returned to the Gulf Tower in 2014 after nesting elsewhere for two years.

 - “I love Peregrines” bumper sticker Show you love peregrines with this bumper sticker featuring a photo of Dorothy at the Cathedral of Learning.